BrianAshcroft/BuberBreakfast/README.md

 # Possible Enhancements
 - add db, orm, and repo
 - use automapper to map
+- add swagger